-3 Set the PGM CHG MODE field to RX.
-With this setting, the AW1600 will receive program changes.
+- Set the PGM CHG MODE field to RX.

-4 Move the cursor to RX in the MIDI CH area, and select the MIDI channel on which MIDI messages will be received.

-5 Transmit a program change message from your workstation synth to the AW1600 on the MIDI channel that you selected.
+With this setting, the AW16G will receive programmer. - With this setting, the AW16G will receive program changes. - Move the cursor to RX in the MIDI CH area, and select the MIDI channel on which MIDI messages will be received. - Transmit a program change message from your workstation synth to the AW16G on the MIDI channel that you selected.